ftechmax/argdefender/README.md

 ### Design Decisions

-[Click here][1] for the document that explains the motives behind the Guard's API design and more advanced features.
+[Click here][1] for the document that explains the motives behind the ArgDefender's API design and more advanced features.

 ### Extensibility

-[Click here][4] to see how to add custom validations to Guard by writing simple extension methods.
+[Click here][4] to see how to add custom validations to ArgDefender by writing simple extension methods.

 ### Code Snippets